letmejustputthishere/chain-fusion-starter/README.md

 ### EVM Smart Contract

-The `contracts/Coprocessor.sol` contract emits a `NewJob` event when the `newJob` function is called, transferring ETH to the `chain_fusion` canister for job processing and transaction fees.
+The `contracts/Coprocessor.sol` contract emits a `NewJob` event when the `newJob` function is called, transferring ETH to the `chain_fusion` canister to pay it for job processing and transaction fees (this step is optional and can be customized to fit your use case).

 ```solidity
 // Function to create a new job